The following list contains just some of the numerous academic-related resources available to Students at Penn State Mont Alto:

 An interactive Web-based service for students, faculty, and advisers that provides access to academic records (i.e., grades, transcripts, degree audits, class lists, advising rosters, etc.) and processes (i.e., final grade reporting, course registration, course drop/add, withdrawal, etc.).

-GREAT informational site that links to many PSU resources, including several of the resources listed below.
-Personal Recommendation: Can be utilized along with eLion top 2 resources!
+GREAT informational site that links to many PSU resources, including several of the resources listed below!
+Personal Recommendation: Can be utilized along with eLion as your top, two advising resources.

 Schedule of Courses: http://schedule.psu.edu/

 Your source for academic advising and academic information at Penn State.
-Personal Recommendation: The “Alpha Index” on the top left of the page has been particularly helpful to me.
+Personal Recommendation: The “Alpha Index” on the top left of the page can be particularly helpful.

-http://dus.psu.edu/students/start_search.html (for students who have completed 1 or more semesters)
+http://dus.psu.edu/students/start_search.html (for students who have completed one or more semesters)

-These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and characteristics of academic programs to use this information in developing their educational plans.
+These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and academic program characteristics to use in developing their educational plans.

 General Education: http://bulletins.psu.edu/bulletins/bluebook/general_education.cfm

 General Education courses (“Gen Eds”) are a common set of requirements that all undergraduates must fulfill.
 Baccalaureate degree students must take a minimum of forty-five credits in seven different General Education areas in order to graduate; associate degree students must take twenty-one credits in six areas.
 This site, from the University Bulletin, provides more detailed information.